-“You think what you want, I don’t care.”
+“You think what you want.”
 I throw my hands up in the air as if in surrender.
 “Now, really, this isn’t the best time for this.
-Please leave.
+I need to go.
 I’ll be sure to check one of your get-your-shit-together self-help books when I return, all right?”

-“Listen to me, you arrogant arse.”
+She gives a humourless laugh.
+“You’re such an arse sometimes.”
 Her eyes are like daggers, stabbing me deep.
 “Everyone falls on their asses from time to time, but then they pump up their legs and move on.
 And that’s what you’ll do too, you hear me?
-Because I don’t like this new version of you!
-You’ve been acting strange for months now.
+Because I’m not sure I like this new version of you!
+Acting strange for months now.
 Always so mysterious, so distant.
-Like you haven’t been here.
-As though you keep forgetting you have a family who needs you!”
+As though you keep forgetting you have a family who needs you.”

-“You should go now,” I say as I get up from the sofa.
+“Sorry, but you should go now.”
+I get up from the sofa.

 “Damn you, Brian, that’s not you!
 Don’t bottle it up inside, talk it out.
 Or join a gym and punch some shit.
 Shave your head and join a sect!
 Whatever.
 But, please, find a way to keep it together!”